catalyst-cloud/catalystcloud-docs/source/orchestration/using-heat-cli.rst

-Using Heat via the command line tools
+Using heat via the command line tools
 =====================================

 Sample templates